 What To Do When You Need Your Child Custody Agreement Changed

 Every child is unique, and every child custody case is unique.
-If you are a divorced parent in California, or if you are currently divorcing, considering, or anticipating a divorce, this is for you.
+If you are a divorced parent in California, or if you are currently divorcing, considering, or anticipating a divorce, a child custody law firm may be able to help.

 Whether your child custody arrangement is a voluntary agreement or the result of a court order, over time that arrangement may need to be modified as the circumstances of life change for you, for your ex, and for your child or children.